iamaswathi/TestProgress/README.md

 8. `.gitignore` - file specifies intentionally untracked files that Git should ignore.
 Files already tracked by Git are not affected.
 9. `server.js` - local server setup

 ## III.
-HOW TO USE THE CODE
+How to use the code

-#### Clone this repo locally
+1. Clone this repo locally
-1. Run npm install
+2. Run npm install
-2. Run npm start, the application starts listening to port 3000.
+3. Run npm start, the application starts listening to port 3000.
 If this port is already in use, you may update server.js file to listen to any other port number and run the command npm start again.
 Now that we have started the server locally, our web application can be found at localhost:3000
-3. Open the browser and navigate to [http://localhost:3000](http://localhost:3000)
+4. Open the browser and navigate to [http://localhost:3000](http://localhost:3000)
-4. To manually build the style.scss file changes to style.css file, you may run the command `npm run build-css`.
+5. To manually build the style.scss file changes to style.css file, you may run the command `npm run build-css`.
 Else `npm run watch-css` will automatically update the style.css file whenever style.scss is modified.